 - What do your past clients say?
 Clients may notice certain aspects of your coaching approach that you may think are normal to all humans.
-You can use the Coach Evaluation Form or The Session Rating Scale to collect feedback from existing or past clients.
+You can use the Coach Evaluation Form or Effectiveness of Session Evaluation to collect feedback from existing or past clients.

 - Write down 3-5 statements.
 It’s always best to tweak the sentences and see what feels right for you.
 When you have a few versions, you have options and can combine sentences as needed.

 - Get feedback from others.
 We don’t see our potential, but neither do we see our flaws.
 Get others to read your coaching philosophy and poke holes in it.

 - Finalize your coaching philosophy.
 You have enough information to pick a final coaching philosophy statement now.
 Congratulations!